Jake-Raffe/asteroid-avoider/README.md

 - The game will end when the structure extends above the red threshold line.
 - If a full line of existing blocks exists, that line of blocks will be removed.
   This gives you more breathing room below the threshold and so is the main priority of gameplay.

+#### Box Jumper: _Horizontal scrolling game_

+- Obstacles will come from the right side of the screen.
+- Press the `UP` button to jump over them.

+---

+#### Future Games:
+- Minesweeper: mouse-based since all previous have been keyboard-based.
+- Shape cutter: you must cut across a shape, filling in the parts you cut till 90% of the shape is filled in.
+  If you or your line is hit by the randomly moving hazards you lose a life.
+- Tron: multiplayer game using the same line collision logic as shape cutter.